status-im/react-native-desktop-qt/docs/ReactQt/HowRNDesktopAppWorks.md

 - Bundler
 - JS server (right now called ubuntu-server, but this is subject to change)

-`Qt application` - built from project in `desktop` folder.
+`Qt application` - built from a project in `desktop` folder.
 When runs it establishes communication with JS server and shows appropriate UI.

-`Bundler` - this server runs on developer's machine and provides access to js files from project.
-Also it can generate "bundle" - single js file with all project code in it.
+`Bundler` - this server runs on developer's machine and provides access to js files from the project.
+Also, it can generate "bundle" - single js file with all project code in it.
 Not needed for distribution.

-`JS server` - provides sandbox for running javascript project code.
-Communicates with Qt Application.
+`JS server` - provides a sandbox for running javascript project code.
+It communicates with Qt Application.

 ### Steps on app start